reaktor/Neliohinnat/blog_posts/2021-04-08-model-update.md

 ## Room for improvement

-As a conclusion, the model got quite a big facelift from a purely spatial solution to one with demographic covariates and an essentially nonparametric temporal structure.
+As a conclusion, the model got quite a big facelift from an almost purely "pseudospatial" zip prefix structure to one with demographic covariates, and an partly nonparametric temporal structure.
 Are we satisfied?
-Probably not.
-A clear opportunity we have yet to touch is modeling the prices of apartments with different room numbers with something hierarchical as data on that level is openly available.
-And there are other spatial datasets that could be appended to the covariates.
-If something, it is clear there is still room for improvement.
+No…

+First, zip-code hierarchies are unlikely to have intrinsic predictive power.
+They are used just as a proxy for spatial proximity.
+The current role of these is to [...]
+Efficient implementations of propoer spatial models based on adjacency are now available (FIXME: link), and those could be adapted to our model.
+One could have spatial random effects for price level and trend for local adjustment of prices arising from covariates, or even a spatiotemporal random effect for modelling these deviations from covariates in a fully nonparametric way.

+Because even more sparse data is available about apartments with various numbers of rooms, one clear opportunity is to take these into the model, and build an associated hierarchy.
+Modeling apartment heterogeneity would improve overall price estimates, on dense areas give information of prices specific to apartment types.
+And of course, the development of prices of different apartments may sometimes diverge in interesting ways form the viewpoint of covariates.

+Manu other spatial datasets could be appended to the covariates, or modelled separately.
+Voting is one obvious choice.